 By Arshad Mohammed and Silvia Aloisi

-The protests that forced Ben Ali from power have sparked uprisings across the Arab world, including in neighboring Libya where rebels are trying to fend off an offensive by veteran leader Muammar Gaddafi.
+Protests that forced former President Zine al-Abidine Ben Ali to flee Tunisia on January 14 have sparked uprisings across the Arab world, including in Libya where rebels are trying to fend off an offensive by veteran leader Muammar Gaddafi.

 "We need a plan for economic development, for jobs.
 The Tunisian people deserve that," Clinton told reporters, saying the United States would take part in a donors' conference later this year to help the North African nation.